finalduty/cis-benchmarks-audit/README.md

   </a>
 </p>

-This repo provides an unofficial, standalone, zero-install, zero-dependency, Python 3 application which can check your system against published CIS Hardening Benchmarks to offer an indication of your system's preparedness for compliance to the official standard.
+This repo provides an unofficial, standalone, zero-install, zero-dependency, Python 3 script which can check your system against published CIS Hardening Benchmarks to offer an indication of your system's preparedness for compliance to the official standard.

 ### How do I use this?